michaelsmetsker2/mods/docs.md

           - `carryable` ([TriggerDef](#triggerdef)) - carryable to accept or reject
         - returns: `boolean` - `true` to consume, `false` to not consume
   - returns: n/a
-- `cooldown(args)` - \*_IMPORTANT_ : a trigger with cooldown must explicitly call `cooldown` in order to enter the cooling-down state.
-It does NOT happen automaticall when bonked!
+- `cooldown(args)` - cooldown the given trigger. **_IMPORTANT_** : a trigger with cooldown must explicitly call `cooldown` in order to enter the cooling-down state.
+It does NOT happen automatically when bonked!
   - arguments:
     - `args` (`table`, required)
       - `trigger` ([Trigger](#trigger), required)